TokugawaTakeshi/Yamato-Daiwa-ES-Extensions/BrowserJS/Package/Documentation/DOM/delegateClickEventHandling.md

 ### DOM_ElementRetrievingFailedError

-Will be logged if there are no element corresponding to selector specified in **delegatingContainerOrIt_sSelector** property of compound parameter.
+Will be logged if there are no element corresponding to selector specified in **delegatingContainerOrItsSelector** property of compound parameter.